What are Microsoft Azure Boards?

-Step 4: Select the Advanced from the Create new project and under the Advanced drop-down select Version Control as Git and under work item process as Basic:
+Step 4: Select Advanced from the Create new project and under the Advanced drop-down select Version Control as Git and under work item process as Basic.

 Step 14: After entering the Enter new task is added with the task detail.

-Step 16: In the Description, field enters the description of the task and click on the Save :
+Step 16: In the Description, field enter the description of the task and click on Save.